gobuffalo/docs/templates/docs/troubleshooting.md

 If you are still having issues after attempting the steps above, please reach out to the community in the #buffalo channel on Gophers Slack.
 <% } %>

+<%= panel("package context: unrecognized import path \"context\" (import path does not begin with hostname)", {name: "unrecognized-context"}) { %>

+When trying to install Buffalo `go get` returns this error:

+`package context: unrecognized import path "context" (import path does not begin with hostname)`

+This is due to an outdated version of Go.
+Buffalo requires Go 1.7 or higher.
+Please check your installation of Go and ensure you running the latest version.

+<% } %>